 The Florida Law Related Education Association, Inc. offers a variety of lessons and curriculum materials for elementary and secondary classrooms.
 This section will provide direct access to materials, order forms, and opportunities to submit lessons.

-The Adult Education Benchmarks are a series of benchmark activities developed for adult, nonpartisan group presentations.
-Each activity ranges from 30 to 50 minutes and length, and includes a warm up exercise to have participants think and/or discuss certain issues or dilemmas prior to the presentation.
-Most activities include a PowerPoint to go with the presentation and an interview component to involve the audience in the process.
+The Florida Bar Benchmarks Program is a program of the Constitutional Judiciary Committee and includes a series of law-related activities developed for adult, nonpartisan group presentations.
+Attorneys and judges are encouraged to utilize the presentations as part of the Florida Bar Speakers Bureau Program.
+Each activity ranges from 30 to 40 minutes in length and includes a warm up exercise to have participants think and/or discuss certain issues or dilemmas prior to the presentation.
+Most activities include a PowerPoint and an interactive component to involve the audience in the process.

 The primary goal of We the People: The Citizen and the Constitution is to promote civic competence and responsibility among the nation's elementary and secondary students.
 What makes the program so successful is the design of its instructional program, including its innovative culminating activity.
 This curriculum is distributed in Florida through the Florida Law Related Education Association, Inc. and is provided by the Center for Civic Education.

 Project Citizen is a curricular program for middle, secondary, and post-secondary students, youth organizations, and adult groups that promotes competent and responsible participation in local and state government.
 The program helps participants learn how to monitor and influence public policy.
 In the process, they develop support for democratic values and principles, tolerance, and feelings of political efficacy.